 If you often feel uncertain about your creative abilities, this is the site for you.
 Bryan Hutchinson created Positive Writer to encourage and inspire all those who want to write, no matter how much experience or confidence they have.

 ProWritingAid offers a fantastic manuscript editing software that analyzes your writing and creates reports for you to learn from!
-This tool also includes a thesaurus, grammar checks, style suggestions, and more — you can learn all about it on the ProWritingAid blog.
+This tool also includes a thesaurus, grammar checks, style suggestions, and more — you can learn all about it on the ProWritingAid blog, or in our review of the app!

 A well-established writing website with a feminist bent, She Writes is "the largest online community and content site for women writers... all around the world."
 The site features thoughtful posts and resources to help writers on their journeys, as well as a personal She Writes blog page for every user who signs up.